-BIO\ E111 Introduction to Nutrition

-Previously: HE 101
+BIO\ E111 Introduction to Nutrition 3 с.н.
+Previously: HE 101 Elective Code: S

 An introduction to the fundamental principles of the new nutrition.
 The major and minor nutrients are discussed in relationship to energy, growth, and metabolism.
 The dietary requirements of children, adolescents, adults, and the elderly, as well as those of athletes and vegetarians, will be considered.